trustwallet/developer/assets/merging-fee.md

-# Merge Fee -- FAQ
+# Pull Request Fee -- FAQ

 **Someone is asking for cypto payment for merging my Pull Request.
 Is this a scam?**